Vale of Leithen F.C.: Season-by-Season

 † Season curtailed due to coronavirus pandemic.

 †† Vale of Leithen FC were given four three-point deductions.

 ††† Vale of Leithen FC were deducted three points.

 Notable Former Players

 John Collins - Former Celtic FC, Monaco FC, Everton FC and Scottish International midfielder, although never a Vale of Leithen player, he trained with the club during his youth.

 Garry O'Connor - Former Hibernian FC and Scotland forward was briefly registered as a Vale of Leithen player in 2015 after finishing his professional career.

-Jock Robson - Former Arsenal FC goalkeeper who made 97 appearances during his time at the Highbury Stadium inspite of being the clubs smallest ever goalkeeper at 5’8’, also played for Bournemouth & Boscombe Athletic.
+Jock Robson - Former Arsenal FC goalkeeper who made 97 appearances during his time at the Highbury Stadium in spite of being the clubs smallest ever goalkeeper at 5’8’, also played for Bournemouth & Boscombe Athletic.

 Darren Smith - Former Motherwell FC midfielder played at Vale of Leithen during the latter stages of his career.